-Does anyone remember this picture that broke the internet in 2015?
+Does anyone remember that picture that broke the internet in 2015?
 It’s the one where some people saw a “black and blue” dress and other people saw a “white and gold” dress.
 It was a serious debate.

 Why did this “internet war” happen?
 It’s all thanks to a complex process that happens in the brain.
 The brain sometimes has difficulty interpreting the information it’s receiving (in this situation visual information).
 When it can’t clarify, it fills in the gaps of information and makes assumptions.

 Have you ever experienced an itchy sensation on the bottom of your foot (usually in the middle of a WOD) and you can’t tell if it’s a tickle feeling or uncomfortable/pain sensation?
 That’s another example of the brain having difficulty interpreting information.
 When we experience any feeling, the brain has an enormous amount of sensory details to process to formulate a perception of ourselves and our environment.
 When it comes to pain, the process is equally as complex with biological, physical, neurochemical, and emotional processes.

 Why am I talking about pain today?